Rojikku/Rip-Script/README.md

 If you do anything different, modify the script accordingly.
 It's mostly setup to be easy enough to modify.

+## Customization
+Since it would be annoying to change the larger variables every time you update the script, I added an import for Variables.py (I attached an example).

+You can simply set your variables in Variables.py, and it should override the ones in the script.

 ## Limitations
 * As far as the documentation shows, this will only trigger when a file is imported from a download client.
 Manual imports will not trigger the script.